kgiszewski/ArchetypeManual/03 - Template Usage.md

 #Template Usage#

-Getting the data out of Umbraco is easy.
+Getting the data out of Archetype is easy.
 Consider the following:

 ```
 @inherits Umbraco.Web.Mvc.UmbracoTemplatePage